-LMM works partnering with already established early education or preschool settings, facilitating the tools and knowledge necessary to support diverse language families optimally.
+LMM works partnering with already established early education or preschool settings, facilitating the tools and knowledge necessary to optimally support diverse language families.
 Therefore, the LMM model is practical and convenient for families, as there is no need to transport children to a different location to participate in our extension sessions.
-There is also an online modality on the make.
+We are also working on making our program available online.

-In the first stage, the LMM program will enable data collection with the collaboration of our first educational partner and its families.
+In the first stage, the LMM program will implement data collection with the collaboration of our first educational partner.
 Our data collection design and testing procedures will include a within-participants pre and post design.
-Educational elicitation techniques will be used alongside to psycholinguistic tasks.
+Educational elicitation techniques will be used alongside psycholinguistic tasks.
 These include storytelling, vocabulary size, word learning, recognition and production tasks, as well as general cognition tasks (e.g. memory, executive functions).
 Audio-visual tools and modern equipment will aid in optimal data collection.

 LMM is funded by the ARC Centre of Excellence for the Dynamics of Language (CoEDL).